A brief introduction to AI governance: A model developer's guide

 • Employ a common explainability technique such as Anchors or SHAP to your model.
 Ensure that the model supports local as well as global interpretability of individual transactions.

-• Ensure that your model has been evaluated independently for accuracy, business context, non-technical audience understandability, and that it performs as expected when individual inputs are passed in.
+• Ensure that your model has been evaluated by an objective party for accuracy, business context, non-technical audience understandability, and that it performs as expected when individual inputs are passed in.

 Deployment Maturity